alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Exporting plants outside the EU from England or Wales

-You’ll need a health certificate (‘phytosanitary certificate’) to export plants that will be used as food to most EU countries, these include:
+You’ll need a health certificate (‘phytosanitary certificate’) to export plants that will be used as food like:

 * fruit and vegetables
 * potatoes (including seed potatoes)